 The Great Lakes are five lakes that form a single, naturally interconnected body of fresh water.
 Located in the upper mid-east region of North America along the United States-Canada border, the Great Lakes are the largest group of freshwater lakes on Earth, holding 21% of the world’s fresh water by volume.

-There are five lakes belonging to the Great Lakes basin: Huron, Ontario, Michigan, Erie, Superior.
-Of these five, only Lake Michigan is fully within the United States.
 The remaining four, Lakes Huron, Ontario, Erie, Superior are bisected by the international border separating the United States and Canada.

 Learning the names of the Great Lakes can be aided through the use of mnemonics, a learning device that uses patterns to help with recall.